Navigate

 Booth leadership lecture · 48 minutes recorded · the framework, the lovable-fool gap, and the gender penalty

-On the afternoon of February 6, 2026 I sat through a forty-eight-minute Booth lecture on leadership effectiveness that hung on a single empirical claim: people say they would rather work with a competent jerk, but when you watch what they actually do, they pick the lovable fool.
-That gap — between stated and revealed preference — is the substance of this note.
-The lecture was recorded as a Plaud transcript[1]; the framing here is mine.
-The argument builds from the lecturer’s definition of leadership, through the warmth-and-competence quadrant, to what to do when the dials cut against you because of who you are.
+On February 6, 2026 I sat through a forty-eight-minute Booth lecture on leadership effectiveness.
+The lecture hung on one empirical claim: people say they’d rather work with a competent jerk, but when you watch what they actually do, they pick the lovable fool.
+That gap, between stated and revealed preference, is what this note is about.
+The lecture was recorded as a Plaud transcript[1]; the framing is mine.
+I build from the lecturer’s definition of leadership, through the warmth-and-competence quadrant, to what to do when the dials cut against you because of who you are.

 Leadership, defined narrowly

-The working definition the lecturer used was deliberately specific: leadership is “activating the energy of others to create meaningful change”[2].
-Three load-bearing words.
+The working definition was deliberately narrow: leadership is “activating the energy of others to create meaningful change”[2].
+Three words doing the work.

 The energy is actually already there.
 You just have to tap into it.
 People go out and they have all sorts of interests and passions and concerns.
 Outside of work, they may be even more energetic than at work.